Back to Home Page

 Tax Relief and any individual specialty requests.

-County Veterans Service Officer also makes home and hospital visits,
+County Veterans Service Officer also makes home and hospital visits, nursing

-support of Veterans matters.
+of Veterans matters.
 A quarterly report is submitted to the Anderson

 County Commission for all transactions performed in the office.